 Figuring this out will allow you to standardize your production rates by using factors.
 Factors are standardized numbers that can be multiplied by measurements to determine production rates for each of your services.
 This allows you to create consistent landscaping estimates across your company for each property you or your team member takes off.

 Though there are standard industry landscape production rates that can serve as benchmarks, the best way to determine your factors is to figure out how long your employees take to complete each task.
 Develop a simple production rate chart for manual labor-related tasks like planting flowers or weeding beds.

 It’s imperative to know your equipment production rates as well.
 If standard industry production rates are not available, calculate the hourly rate by each type of equipment your crews will be using, including mowers, edgers, line trimmers, blowers, fertilizer spreaders, aerators, plows, snowblowers, and any other commonly used equipment.

-Estimate your material cost by having a catalog of all the materials required for the job, the cost of each material respectively, and the amount needed as determined by your measurements and factors.
+Estimate your material cost by having a catalog of all the materials needed for the job, the cost of each material respectively, and the amount based on your measurements and factors.

 Estimate your labor cost by finding the number of hours of work required and understanding the cumulative costs of the labor hours.
 To do this, multiply your factor(s) for each service by their respective feature measurements.